Irish Stock Exchange closes due to severe weather warnings

 The market will remain closed on Friday but is expected to reopen as normal on Monday.

 A number of companies posted results before the market closed.
-CRH finished the day up just under 1 per cent; Grafton Group finished the day up about 0.5 per cent; and Total Produce finished the day down 2 per cent.
+CRH finished the day up just under 1 per cent, AIB shares closed down, while Total Produce finished the day about 2 per cent lower.